Build static websites using ReactJS and ConstexprJS

 Top

 I use ReactJS and ConstexprJS to render this static website.
-The React code is evaluated and stripped at compile time and only static HTML is left which is what you see in your browser right now.
-In this article I'll share some tips for using ReactJS with ConstexprJS.
+The React code is evaluated and stripped at compile time and only static HTML is deployed which is what you see in your browser right now.
+In this article I'll share some tips for using ReactJS along with ConstexprJS.

 I'll refer to the implementation of this website as an example.
 For the impatient folks, here is the commented javascript code that renders this website.